 \section{Introduction}

-A relationship between Painlev\'{e} systems and infinite-dimensional integrable hierarchies has been studied.
-In a recent work \cite{FS,S1}, we derive a coupled Painlev\'{e} VI system, which admits a hypergeometric solution \cite{S2,T2}, from the DS hierarchy of type $A$.
+A relationship between Painlev\'{e} systems and infinite-dimensional integrable hierarchies has been studied; e.g. \cite{FN,FS1,KK2,NY1,T2}.
+In a recent work \cite{FS2,S2}, we derive a coupled Painlev\'{e} VI system, which admits a particular solution in terms of the hypergeometric function ${}_nF_{n-1}$ \cite{S1,T3}, from the DS hierarchy of type $A$.
 In this article, we give a $q$-difference analogue of the above result.
-Namely, we propose a $q$-analogue of the DS hierarchy of type $A$ and derive a $q$-Painlev\'{e} system which admits a particular solution in terms of the $q$-hypergeometric function.
+Namely, we propose a $q$-analogue of the DS hierarchy of type $A$ and derive a $q$-Painlev\'{e} system which admits a $q$-hypergeometric solution.

-The DS hierarchies are extensions of the KdV hierarchy for affine Lie algebras \cite{DS}.
-For type $A_{N-1}^{(1)}$ among them, the hierarchies are characterized by partitions of a natural number $N$ \cite{GHM}.
-In this article, we propose a $q$-DS hierarchy corresponding to a partition $(n^m)$ of $mn$.
-Note that its formulation is based on two preceding works \cite{KNY2}, equivalent to the case $m=1$, and \cite{KK}, equivalent to the case $n=1$.
+The DS hierarchies are extensions of the KdV hierarchy for affine Lie algebras \cite{DS,FHM,GHM}.
+For type $A_{N-1}^{(1)}$ among them, the hierarchies are characterized by partitions of a natural number $N$.
+In this article, we propose a $q$-DS hierarchy corresponding to the partition $(n,\ldots,n)$ of $mn$.
+Note that its formulation is based on two preceding works \cite{KNY2}, equivalent to the case $m=1$, and \cite{KK1}, equivalent to the case $n=1$.

-The coupled Painlev\'{e} VI system given in \cite{S1} (or \cite{T1}) is derived from the DS hierarchy corresponding to a partition $(n,n)$ by a similarity reduction.
-Therefore, in this article, we investigate a similarity reduction of the $q$-DS hierarchy corresponding to a partition $(n,n)$; we denote it by $q$-$P_{(n,n)}$.
-The system $q$-$P_{(2,2)}$ coincides with the $q$-Painlev\'{e} VI equation given by Jimbo and Sakai \cite{JS}.
+The coupled Painlev\'{e} VI system given in \cite{S2} (or \cite{T4}) is derived from the DS hierarchy corresponding to the partition $(n,n)$ by a similarity reduction.
+Therefore, in this article, we investigate a similarity reduction of the $q$-DS hierarchy corresponding to the partition $(n,n)$; we denote it by $q$-$P_{(n,n)}$.
+The system $q$-$P_{(2,2)}$ coincides with the $q$-Painlev\'{e} VI equation given in \cite{JS}.
 Thus we can regard $q$-$P_{(n,n)}$ as a higher order generalization of the $q$-Painlev\'{e} VI equation.
 The system $q$-$P_{(n,n)}$ also admits a particular solution in terms of the $q$-hypergeometric function ${}_n\phi_{n-1}$.

 The $q$-Painlev\'{e} VI equation is a system of $q$-difference equations

 where the parameters satisfy

 It is given as the compatibility condition of a system of linear $q$-difference equations